SilkRose/Pony/src/stories/timeless-tears/timeless-tears.md

 "Fluttershy, are you sure you can handle taking care of Pinkie by yourself?"
 Twilight asked.

-Fluttershy set me down on her couch, laying sideways.
+Fluttershy set me down on her couch, facing the wall.
 "Yes."

 *Hey, I can't see anything!*